-This year I resolved to find and reconnect with Alwyn and Fay Neuendorf.
+Earlier this year I resolved to find and reconnect with Alwyn and Fay Neuendorf.
+This is how I went about it.

 On 16 March 2016, I posted the following message and photograph on my Love in a little black diary Facebook page: